lj020326/ansible-datacenter/roles/bootstrap_bind/README.md

 ### Minimal variables for a working zone

-Even though only variable `bind_zone_master_server_ip` is required for the role to run without errors, this is not sufficient to get a working zone.
+Even though only variable `bind_zone_primary_server_ip` is required for the role to run without errors, this is not sufficient to get a working zone.
 In order to set up an authoritative name server that is available to clients, you should also at least define the following variables:

 | Variable                     | Master | Slave |
 | :---                         | :---:  | :---: |